Learn more about filing a claim with the City.

 Any damage to your property can be upsetting and disruptive.
 However, it’s important to know that the City of Sarnia is not your insurer.
 Making a claim against the City does not guarantee payment.
 A claimant must be able to establish that their damages were caused by the City’s negligence.

 The investigation of your claim must be completed before the City will be in a position to consider any compensation with respect to repairs/costs.
 It is your decision if you choose to proceed with repairing damaged property prior to the outcome of your claim.
+It is recommended you contact your own insurer first with respect to damages and incurred expenses.
+Your existing insurance coverage may in fact be more extensive than any recovery that could be available from the City.

 Like most Ontario municipalities, the City only compensates when it is legally liable for the damage sustained.
 If you are not able to establish that your damages were caused by the City’s negligence, then the City will not pay your claim.
 If the City exercised a reasonable standard of care, your claim will be denied.